 It’s no fun making characters that are whole-heartedly bad or good.
 That’s boring and predictable, and also not very realistic.
-The bad guy never sees himself as bad – what is the warped point of view that drives their decision making?
-What kind of childhood and upbringing did Stalin have to turn out the way he did?
-That’s what makes creating characters fun and interesting.
+The bad guy never sees himself as bad.
+Did Pol Pot think he was the bad guy?
+What is the warped point of view that drives their decision making?
+What kind of childhood and upbringing did Pol Pot have to turn out the way he did?
+That’s what makes creating characters interesting.

 Our two main characters – Silas and Maida Foss – are petty criminals.
 They may be endearing scum, but they’re scum nonetheless.
 Like anyone, they are driven by their own pasts which form their motivations.
-What makes them stand out is they just happen to be two people caught up in a mechanism that is bigger than themselves, which thrusts them into the centre of a story.
-They aren’t on an adventure to save the world or make it a better place.
-They’re swept up in a series of events because of their greed and short-sightedness.
+What makes them our main characters is they just happen to be two people caught up in a mechanism that is bigger than themselves, which thrusts them into the centre of a story.
+They aren’t on an adventure to save the world.
+They don’t have super-powers.
+They’re just two people swept up in a series of events because of their greed and short-sightedness.

 Silas and Maida’s viewpoints are very different, but they are two sides of the same coin.
 On their adventure, they will come in contact with people that will travel with them for a variety of reasons – necessity, vanity, boredom, fear – none of which are as boring and trotted out as “I want to save the world.”